iamathulm/GQuizRAG/README.md

 # GQuizRAG
-GQuizRAG is a local Retrieval-Augmented Generation (RAG) application that allows users to upload PDF documents and quiz themselves using a local LLM.
+GQuizRAG is a Retrieval-Augmented Generation (RAG) application that allows users to upload PDF documents and prepare for quizzes.
+The LLM layer is provider-agnostic.
+Gemini 3.5 Flash-Lite is the default cloud backend for reliability and response quality, while Ollama is supported as a local inference option.

 ---